reuter-group/webnma3/README.md

 # Install:

+### For MacOS, Linux:
-1. install with `conda`:
+- install with `conda`:
 ```
 $ conda install -c bioconda -c salilab -c ddx webnma
 ```

-2. install from source: first install all the dependencies [environment.yml](https://github.com/reuter-group/webnma3/blob/main/environment.yml) and then run `python setup.py install`.
+- Or you can also install from source:
+    1. install all the dependencies [environment.yml](https://github.com/reuter-group/webnma3/blob/main/environment.yml)
+    2. run `python setup.py install`

+### For Windows users:

+WEBnma does not have a `conda` build for Windows unfortunately, because some of the key dependencies (DSSP and MUSTANG) do not have one.
+One way to get around this might be to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

+You are welcome to contribute your solution here if any.

 # Usage: